holgerthies/continuous-machines/index.md

 You can just clone [this](https://github.com/holgerthies/continuous-machines) github repository using `git clone --recurse-submodules` to download all the libraries and then go into the respective folder and run
 `make && make install`.

-Alternatively if you are using [opam](https://coq.inria.fr/opam-using.html) you can just run `opam install . --working-dir`
+Alternatively if you are using [opam](https://coq.inria.fr/opam-using.html) you can also run `opam install . --working-dir` to install all necessary libraries.

 ## Scopes and notations.